dmerejkowsky/addimport/README.rst

 addimport
 =========

-Add missing importsf to source files.
+Add missing imports to source files.

 Inspiration taken from `addinclude <https://addinclude.roboticoverlords.org/>`_., but with more languages.